-- 1. All applications for leave without pay shall be made in advance of the leave being taken, and will be considered on a case by case basis. - 2.
-Where leave without pay is sought up to a maximum of five (5) days, approval may be granted by the relevant SE. - 3.
-Where leave without pay is sought for a period in excess of five (5) days, approval may be granted by the Managing Director. - 4.
-There shall be no accumulation of time to enable a rostered day off during periods of leave without pay. - 5.
-Leave without pay may be granted to employees on a full-time or a part-time basis. - 6.
-Where an employee is granted leave without pay for a period not exceeding ten (10) consecutive working days, the employee shall be paid for any proclaimed Public Holidays falling during such leave without pay. - 7.
-Where an employee is granted leave without pay which, when aggregated, does not exceed five (5) working days in any calendar year, such leave shall count as service for incremental progression and accrual of annual leave. - 8.
-Where any period (or periods) of leave without pay granted to the employee exceeds an aggregate of six (6) months, the excess over six (6) months will not be taken into account in determining length of service. - 9.
+- 1. All applications for leave without pay shall be made in advance of the leave being taken and will be considered on a case by case basis.
+It is expected that available accrued paid leave will be taken prior to any application for leave without pay. - 2.
+All leave without pay requests require the approval of the relevant executive. - 3.
+Leave without pay may be granted to employees on a full-time or a part-time basis. - 4.
+Where an employee is granted leave without pay for a period not exceeding ten (10) consecutive working days, the employee shall be paid for any proclaimed Public Holidays falling during such leave without pay. - 5.
+Where an employee is granted leave without pay which, when aggregated, does not exceed five (5) working days in any calendar year, such leave shall count as service for incremental progression and accrual of annual leave. - 6.
+Where any period (or periods) of leave without pay granted to the employee exceeds an aggregate of six (6) months, the excess over six (6) months will not be taken into account in determining length of service. - 7.
 Parental leave does not break the continuity of service with the Company.
 However, unpaid parental leave will not count for long service or other leave entitlements.

-35. Loss or Damage to Personal Items
+37 Loss or Damage to Personal Items

-- 1. Where an employee, in the course of undertaking his/her normal authorised duties and responsibilities, sustains damage to clothing and/or personal items, including, jewellery, watch, spectacles, hearing aids or tools of trade, etc, which is not attributable to the employee's negligence, the employee shall be compensated by the Company to the extent of the damage sustained. - 2.
+- 1. Where an employee, in the course of undertaking their normal authorised duties and responsibilities, sustains damage to clothing and/or personal items which is not attributable to the employee's negligence, the employee shall be reasonably compensated by the Company to the extent of the damage sustained. - 2.
 Employees who choose to use their personal equipment without the approval of the Company shall not be eligible for compensation under this Clause.

-36. Meal Allowances
+38 Meal Allowances

 An employee when required to work overtime shall be paid a meal allowance in addition to any overtime payment.
-For an employee to qualify for these provisions, they must be working overtime at the direction of the Company.
+For an employee to qualify for these provisions, they must be working overtime at the direction of the Company; and must not be working from home or remotely.
 A meal allowance is payable:

-- 1. When an employee is required to work at least two (2) hours of overtime beyond a normal working day of seven (7) hours. - 2.
-When an employee is required to work five (5), but less than ten (10) hours, overtime on a Saturday, Sunday or on a Public Holiday, he or she will be paid a meal allowance. - 3.
-When an employee works ten (10) hours overtime or more (excluding the time taken as meal breaks) he or she will be paid two (2) meal allowances. - 4.
-When required to commence duty at or before 6.00 am, being at least one (1) hour before the employee's usual starting time. - 5.
+- 1. When an employee is required to work at least two (2) hours of overtime beyond an ordinary working day of seven (7) hours. - 2.
+When an employee is required to work five (5), but less than ten (10) hours, overtime on a Saturday, Sunday or on a Public Holiday, they will be paid a meal allowance. - 3.
+When an employee works ten (10) hours overtime or more (excluding the time taken as meal breaks) the employee will be paid two (2) meal allowances.

+- 4. When required to commence work at or before 6.00 am, being at least one (1) hour before the employee's usual starting time. - 5.
 An employee will not be required to work more than five (5) hours without a meal break. - 6.
 The quantum of meal allowance payable by the company shall be consistent with the quantum of meal allowances approved by the Australian Taxation Office (ATO) as reasonable and shall be adjusted consistent with ATO movements.

-37. Meal Breaks
+39 Meal Breaks

-An employee shall be required to take a meal break not more than five (5) hours after commencing work, or before 2.00 pm, whichever is the lesser.
+An employee shall be required to take a meal break not more than five (5) hours after commencing work.